megamattc/Akkadian-language-models/README.md

 important caveat.
 Both the normalized and transliterated versions of the language models run on custom Language classes modeled on Spacy's default Language classes located in ```/spacy/lang```.
 The folder for normalized class (as well as the label of the language in the files) is called ```ak``` and the corresponding label for the transliterated class is ```akt```.
 Both the ```ak``` and ```akt``` folders should be placed in the ```/spacy/lang``` directory alongside spacy's other language modules (e.g. ```de```, ```am```,```ar```).
 Alternatively, you may modify the appropriate scripts to locate these folders in another place of your choosing.

+We should also acknowledge that one component of the YYY model is a custom morphological parser modeled on Aleksi Sahala's parser for
+Babylonian dialects of Akkadian (see https://github.com/asahala/BabyFST and Sahala 2020).
+Our modifications mainly consist of adapting the parser for Neo-Assyrian dialects and integrating its functionality into a Spacy pipeline.
+More details can be found in ```XYZ```.

 Works cited:

-Mikko Luukko, Aleksi Sahala, Sam Hardwick, and Krister Lindén.
+M. Luukko, A. Sahala, S. Hardwick, and K. Lindén.
 2020.
-Akkadian Treebank for early Neo-Assyrian Royal Inscriptions.
-In Proceedings of the 19th International Workshop on Treebanks and Linguistic Theories, pages 124–134, Düsseldorf, Germany.
+"Akkadian Treebank for early Neo-Assyrian Royal Inscriptions".
+In: Proceedings of the 19th International Workshop on Treebanks and Linguistic Theories, pages 124–134, Düsseldorf, Germany.
 Association for Computational Linguistics.

+A. Sahala, M. Silfverberg, A. Arppe, and K. Lindén.
+2020.
+“BabyFST : Towards a Finite-State Based Computa- tional Model of Ancient Babylonian”.
+In: Proceedings of the 12th Conference on Language Resources and Evaluation (LREC 2020).
+Ed. by N. Calzolari, pp. 3886–3894.
+Marseille, France.
+European Language Resources Association.